 Yet another university adds competitive video gaming to their athletics programs.
 This time it is the turn of a private liberal arts university from Ohio that is offering scholarships and a place at their prestigious college for select individuals who engage in eSports.

 Mary Ann Gawelek, the President of Lourdes University assumed office last July and has ever since pushed her agenda to include eSports program.
 Her basis for including eSports in the University’s athletics program is that eSports requires critical thinking, mental ability and team building exercises.
 Basically, you have to be competitive and willing to learn in order to achieve success and this goes well with liberal arts education.
-There is also talks that some universities in the United States may start offering online bachelor degrees specifically related to eSports.
+There is also talks that some universities in the United States may start offering online bachelor degrees specifically related to eSports. eSports already have tournaments held all over the world with teams playing games such as Hearthstone, Dota 2 and League of Legend (which is one of the highest paying eSports games and available for anyone to play if they have league of legends accounts) among other games.

 With this latest development, Lourdes will not participate in eSports competitions held by the National Association of Collegiate eSports, which was formed recently in 2016.
 To do so they plan on recruiting a total of 60 eSports athletes in the next couple of years but have clarified that they will refrain from first-person shooter genres.